 The rest of the article will look at how to choose blueberries for consumption and for planting in more detail.
 You’ll also see a comprehensive list of the health benefits of blueberries to understand why choosing good ones to add to your diet or to grow for personal consumption and commercial reasons is an excellent decision.

 Blueberry Smoothie Tip: I include frozen fruit, like blueberries, instead of adding ice.
 The secret is having a blender powerful enough to handle the frozen fruit.
-The blender I recommend is made by Ninja and has a multi-tiered blade, check it out and the current price on Amazon, Nutri Ninja BL685 with Auto-iQ Technology.

 How to Choose Blueberries at the Store